Skip to content

 Why Node.js?

 DevSteps uses the Model Context Protocol (MCP) to integrate with AI assistants like GitHub Copilot.
-The MCP server requires Node.js to run.
+On VS Code 1.109+, the MCP server runs in-process and Node.js is not required.
+On older VS Code versions, the server is spawned as a subprocess and Node.js must be installed.

 Installing Node.js